Teacher Workshops in Conservation Science, A Program of the Munitz Academy for the Teaching of Science

-Fall 2018 Wildwatch Kenya School Challenge: Congratulations to our high school winner, Steele Canyon High School (California) math class of Teacher Workshops Alum Joe Gelaro, with over 73,000 images processed!
-And congratulations to our middle school winner, Los Lunas Middle School (New Mexico) 8th grade gifted seminar class of Teacher Workshops Alum Amanda McCleary, with over 41,000 images processed!
+Fall 2018: Steele Canyon High School (CA) math class of Teacher Workshops Alum, Joe Gelaro, over 73,000 images!
+Los Lunas Middle School (NM) 8th grade gifted seminar class of Teacher Workshops Alum, Amanda McCleary, over 41,000 images!

 Teacher Workshops Overview

 Our professional development workshops for middle school and high school science teachers began with 12 participants in the summer of 2006.
-A dozen high school life science teachers from all over Southern California were invited to the Beckman Center for Conservation Research to experience a week in the life of a conservation scientist.
+A dozen high school life science teachers from all over Southern California were invited to the Beckman Center for Conservation Research, housed behind the scenes at the San Diego Zoo Safari Park, to experience a week in the life of a conservation scientist.
 The pilot program focused on the conservation history and recovery of the California condor, and was designed to bring topics of conservation science into local classrooms.

 Over a decade later, we have built a nationally recognized and fully accredited program with a stellar reputation for giving teachers access to unparalleled information and experiences.
-To date, we have trained more than 1200 middle and high school science teachers and informal science educators from all 50 states and 20 countries.
+To date, we have trained more than 1400 middle and high school science teachers and informal science educators from all 50 states and 22 countries.
 Participants spend their days in intensive study in the Conservation Education Lab and their evenings at the San Diego Zoo Safari Park, engaging with staff members and acquiring invaluable new skills to take back to their home campuses.
 During the workshop, teachers work together to frame content standards in the context of wildlife conservation and explore ways to challenge students to apply textbook knowledge of life science to current biodiversity challenges.
 Participants engage in activities that focus on critical issues facing endangered species using a variety of advanced technical tools and techniques; all activities support the Next Generation Science Standards and can be implemented back in the classroom.
 Our grant-funded scholarships for this residential program include all meals and lodging, and a $500 stipend paid upon completion of the full program.

 While our program started in 2006 with an audience of solely formal life science teachers, today we welcome applications from both informal and formal educators.
-For formal 6-12 educators, our emphasis is now on site teams of 2-3, with at least one science teacher “anchor”, and 1-2 non-science teachers interested in incorporating conservation in their subjects and engaging in cross-curricular projects centered on student action and wildlife conservation!
+For formal 6-12+ educators, our emphasis is now on site teams of 2-3, with at least one science teacher “anchor”, and 1-2 non-science teachers interested in incorporating conservation in their subjects and engaging in cross-curricular projects centered on student action and wildlife conservation!